derrickburns/generalized-kmeans-clustering/README.md

 uses the K-Means clustering step in the K-Means parallel initialization process.
 This is much faster, since all cores are utilized versus just one.

+The fifth major difference between this implementation and the Spark (1.0.2) implementation is that this clusterer allows one to identify which points are in which clusters efficiently.
+In many applications this is necessary.